presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 * **Before Monday's class, 9/12:**

+  * Read :ref:`Simple Python Data<simple_python_data>`.
+When reading, run the activecodes and answer the multiple choice questions.
+If there are exercises at the end of a chapter, try to do at least some of them.
+That goes for all reading assignments, so we'll stop repeating that...
-  * Read :ref:`Object Instances and Turtle graphics<turtles_chap>`, and try the exercises in that chapter
+  * Read :ref:`Object Instances and Turtle graphics<turtles_chap>`.
-  * Read :ref:`Debugging tips<debugging_chap>`, and try the exercises in that chapter
+  * Read :ref:`Debugging tips<debugging_chap>`.

 .. usageassignment::
     :chapters: SimplePythonData, Debugging, PythonTurtle
     :assignment_name: Prep 03
-    :deadline: 2016-01-13 19:40:00
+    :deadline: 2016-01-13 19:40
     :pct_required: 80
     :points: 50